santosr2/uptool/docs/environments.md

    - ✅ Require branches to be up to date
    - ✅ Include administrators

+3. Add rule for `release-*` pattern (for patch release branches):
+   - ✅ Require pull request reviews (at least 1)
+   - ✅ Require status checks to pass
+   - ✅ Include administrators
+   - ✅ Restrict who can push (maintainers only)

 This ensures:

 - Code is reviewed before merging
 - Tests pass before merging
 - Releases require additional approval
+- Patch releases are protected and audited

 ### Audit Trail